Starting this series is the true story of Corper David and his misadventure in Asaya Camp.

 1. Do not be left behind

-There are lots of interesting activities, competitions, and groups a lot of youth corp members would want to be a part of but by the time they indicate their interest, it is already too late.
-From the first day of registration get the necessary information about the different groups and activities in camp and how to participate.
+There are lots of exciting activities, competitions, and groups a lot of youth corp members would want to be a part of, but by the time they indicate their interest, it is already too late.
+From the first day of registration, get the necessary information about the different groups and activities in camp and how to participate.

 2. Do not disobey rules and regulations

-Obeying rules, doing the right thing takes nothing from you, in fact, it helps you in the long run, there are several opportunities in camp and being in the camp bad books can negatively affect your service year.
+Obeying rules, doing the right thing, take nothing from you.
+It helps you in the long run, there are several opportunities in camp and being in the field bad books can negatively affect your service year.
 I remember in camp my platoon leader called a meeting for members of the platoon a lot of members did not show up.
 It was in that meeting platoon leaders were elected.
 Needless to say that those that didn’t attend the meeting missed out.

 3. Do not be Disrespectful

-NYSC orientation camp can be stressful, soldiers, Man O war officers, lead corp members through camp drills and physical exercises these might be tasking at times, marching under the sun, chasing you out of bed in the morning to take part in the morning devotion, can be annoying but no matter how tired or nonchalant you may feel about these exercises, indiscipline and rude behavior is a no.
+NYSC orientation camp can be stressful, soldiers.
+Man O war officers, lead corp members through camp drills and physical exercises these might be tasking at times, marching under the sun, chasing you out of bed in the morning to take part in the morning devotion, can be annoying.
+Still, no matter how tired or nonchalant you may feel about these exercises, indiscipline and rude behaviour is a no.

 4. Do not miss out on the right friendships